 |

-The Review of Diabetic Studies (RDS) is the society's peer-reviewed journal published quarterly.
-The purpose of The RDS is to support and encourage research in biomedical diabetes-related science including areas such as endocrinology, immunology, epidemiology, genetics, cell-based research, developmental research, bioengineering and disease management.
+The RDS supports and encourages research in biomedical diabetes-related science including areas such as endocrinology, immunology, epidemiology, genetics, cell-based research, developmental research, bioengineering and disease management.
 The journal publishes original manuscripts on laboratory research, clinical and empirical studies, case and conference reports as well as review and theoretical articles and offers an open forum for immediate discussion of recent advancements by letters and comments.
-More information for authors can be found here.
+Read more.

 Responsibility for the selection of articles in The RDS remains with the Editorial Board.
 However, the editors do not assume responsibility for the views and statements expressed by the authors.